PDXChinese/pdxchinese.github.io/_pages/resources.md

 # Resources ABC

+Disclaimer This is a collection of public data for the convenience of community members.
+There is no implication of OCC affiliation for the listed organations on this page.

 ## (A)ctivities
 - <a href="{{ site.url }}/resources/activities/academies/">Academies</a> ({{ site.activities_academies | size }})
 - <a href="{{ site.url }}/resources/activities/artinstitute/">Art, Music, Dance</a> ({{ site.activities_artinstitute | size }})